 Dr. Hobbs is a licensed attorney and the Director of the Juvenile Justice Institute at the University of Nebraska Omaha.
 She currently serves on the Nebraska Juvenile Justice Association’s Board and is Co-Chair of the Nebraska Juvenile Alternatives Racial & Ethnic Diversity Initiative.
 She serves on a number of leadership initiatives and through her research and active involvement, she is able to effect changes in the areas of juvenile justice reform, restorative practices and child welfare.

-- Mentor of the Year: Erica McGruder, Nominated by Partnership 4 Kids
+- Mentor of the Year: Erica McGruder, Partnership 4 Kids

 - Business of the Year: University of Nebraska Medical Center

-- Mentor of the Year: Vicky Muli, Nominated by Girls Inc. of Omaha
+- Mentor of the Year: Vicky Muli, Girls Inc. of Omaha

 - Business of the Year: Greater Omaha Chamber